ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 $\vec{r}(t+\delta{t})=2\vec{r}(t)-\vec{r}(t-\delta{t})+a(t)\delta{t}^2$

-The Verlet algorithm requires positions at two time steps.
+The Verlet algorithm  [(Verlet, 1967)]({{ page.root }}/reference.html#Verlet-1967) requires positions at two time steps.
 It is inconvenient when starting a simulation.
 While velocities are not needed to compute trajectories, they are useful for calculating observables e.g. the kinetic energy.
 The velocities can only be computed once the next positions are calculated:

 $\vec{v}(t+\delta{t})=\frac{r{(t+\delta{t})-r(t-\delta{t})}}{2\delta{t}}$